The-Gamedev-Guru/Unity-Addressables-Pooling/README.md

-# The Gamedev Guru's repository on **XX**
+# The Gamedev Guru's repository on Basic **Unity Addressables Pooling**

-This project will, along the article posted at [thegamedev.guru](https://thegamedev.guru), help you doing X.
+This project will, along the article posted [here](https://thegamedev.guru/unity-addressables/pooling/), help you using efficient pools that are Addressables-compatible.

 For information regarding this repository, read the aforementioned article.